 It All Began When I Started My Business

-Without boring you with the whole backstory of my life, I’ll simply say this: I’m no stranger to challenging times, deep depression, or overwhelming self-doubt and rampant insecurities.
+Without boring you with the whole backstory of my life, I’ll simply say this: I’m no stranger to challenging times, depression, or overwhelming self-doubt and rampant insecurities.

 But even during my darkest times, I’ve always had my health.
 I always had energy to DO things, accomplish things, and keep going, even if my outlook on life was shitty.